docsforadobe/after-effects-scripting-guide/docs/keyframeease.rst

 KeyframeEase object
 ################################################

-``myKey = newKeyframeEase(speed, influence);``
+``myKey = new KeyframeEase(speed, influence);``

 **Description**

-The KeyframeEase object encapsulates the keyframe ease settings of a layerâ€™s AE property.
-Keyframe ease is determined by the speed and influence values that you set using the propertyâ€™s :ref:`setTemporalEaseAtKey <property.setTemporalEaseAtKey>` method.
+The KeyframeEase object encapsulates the keyframe ease settings of a layer’s AE property.
+Keyframe ease is determined by the speed and influence values that you set using the property’s :ref:`setTemporalEaseAtKey <property.setTemporalEaseAtKey>` method.
 The constructor creates a KeyframeEase object.
 Both parameters are required.

 -  ``speed``: A floating-point value.
 Sets the ``speed`` attribute.
 -  ``influence``: A floating-pointvalue in the range ``[0.1..100.0]``.
 Sets the ``influence`` attribute.